How To Teach Yourself Classical Guitar (even if you live on the moon)

 If you don’t have a teacher, you will probably choose repertoire that is not entirely fitting for your level of abilities.
 This is easy to mess up when you teach yourself classical guitar, simply because you may not have a clear perspective on your present level, or the ability to judge the difficulty of pieces.

-Using a method book to progress through a predefined course is one way to approach this problem.
+Using a method book or online guitar program to progress through a predefined course is one way to approach this problem.
 More on this later.

 If you are choosing your own repertoire blindly then my recommendation would be to simply choose something you love and dive into it headfirst.

 Of course you will likely make decisions that an experienced teacher would disagree with, but ultimately, no one gets hurt. (conversely, learning advanced surgical techniques in this way could perhaps be a bad idea, but classical guitar?
 Just jump in!)